Skip to Content

 Visiting the archaeological site of Olympia

-Entrance to Olympia costs €12 and includes the archaeological site, Archaeological Museum of Olympia, Museum of the History of the Olympic Games of Antiquity and Museum of the History of the Excavations in Olympia.
-The price is reduced to €6 for EU senior citizens and from November–March, and it’s free for under 18s/EU students.
+Entrance to Olympia costs €12 and includes the archaeological site as well as the Archaeological Museum of Olympia, Museum of the History of the Olympic Games of Antiquity, and Museum of the History of the Excavations in Olympia.

 There are some basic information panels around the site, but if you want to get more of an insight when visiting Olympia it’s worth hiring a guide.
 You can pre-book a private guided tour* with an archaeologist or there’s self-guided virtual reality walking tour* which helps you navigate around the site and shows what it would have looked like.